Bernullys/docker/README.md

 Because the image does not exits on DockerHub.
 Or beacause we decided that the app we are developing will be containerize for easier deployment.

-How to create my own emage?
+How to create my own image?
 First we need to understand: what we are continerizing or what application we are creating an image for and how the application is built.

 Steps to deploy an application manually: (A Flask application as example)